Car Won’t Start But The Radio And Lights Work? Here’s Why And How To Fix

 When you turn the car key and hear a click with the lights and radio functioning, the electrical potential is reaching the starter solenoid.

-That’s the sound you’re hearing.
+That’s the noise you’re hearing.

 Low Battery Power